Skip to content

 4. hitl-mode-v1 — declare per-skill approval policy.
 Now your skills route through the right HITL flow by default (autonomous / notification / veto / gated / compound).

-5. effect-domain-v1 — the most involved: declare expected deltas on the card, include observed deltas in your response artifacts.
-Lets the planner react to your actions in ~1s instead of one poll cycle.
+5. effect-domain-v1 — include observed worldstate-delta artifacts in your response.
+Lets workstacean publish world.state.delta so the mutation shows up in observability in ~1s instead of one poll cycle.

 Each step is independently useful.
 The pack composes — e.g. blast-v1 + hitl-mode-v1 together let you say "anything fleet or public radius is gated, reviewer: operator."